 GATE Syllabus for EE with Exam Pattern

 It is must that all the applicants should be aware of the GATE EEE syllabus along with the exam pattern.
-Check the below given points to know more.
+The exam pattern will give you various details of the paper such as question models, marking scheme and time etc. Check the below given points to know more.

 - GATE 2020 for EEE paper consists of two type of questions, MCQ and NAT.